 Tuk-tuks or 'samlor' (three-wheeled) is an experience to get around Bangkok.
 You can take a city tour on a tuk-tuk to get around the bustling Chinatown, go shopping at Chatuchak market and don’t forget to stop for the amazing Thai street food.
 Normally a very short trip costs 30 baht.

-A trip to Thailand is incomplete without making an island tour.
+A trip to Thailand is incomplete without making an island hopping.
 There are hundreds of islands stretch along miles of coastline but here are some of the most famous names: Koh Phi Phi, Koh Chang, Phuket, Koh Lipe, Koh Samui, Koh Phangan, and Koh Tao.
 Find out which island is perfect for you here.

 Songkran is an annual festival which takes place 3 over days between April 13 to 15th to celebrate the Thai New Year.
 Local people and travelers rush down the streets and start a water fight by all means they have: water guns, water pipes, buckets or anything which can hold water to splash other people.
 You can see wild scenes with music, dance and thousands of people who are drenched from head to toe.
 Remember to keep your electronics in the hotel or seal them in a plastic bag before engaging in a battle.
 You will get wet everywhere you go during this period.

 The official currency of Thailand is the Baht and both coins and bills are used.
 In general, the exchange rates available for THB will be better in Thailand than at home.
 Exchange services in Thailand tend to claim ‘zero commission’ - but make sure you can see the exchange rate being offered.
 Usually, when services advertise a service without commission or fees, their profit is wrapped up in the poor exchange rate they offer.
 ATMs are plentiful in Thailand.
 Cash is the preferred method of payment for most Thai people, so using an ATM to make withdrawals can be a convenient option for travelers.
 Ask your local bank before you leave if they have any arrangements with Thai banks to allow you to get access to services more cheaply.
 If they don’t, you can expect that an ATM in Thailand will add a fee of 150-180 Baht for each withdrawal (around 5 US dollars)